L3-iGrant/slate/source/index.html.md

 `DELETE /organizations/{organizationId}/admins`

-Delete admins from an organization
+Delete an admin user from an organization.

 > Body parameter